usave.co.uk is supported by its users. When you make a purchase through links on our site, we may earn an affiliate commission

-How does Apple compare to other models?
+How do Apple's iPhones compare to other manufacturers smartphones?

 iPhones are by far the most popular smartphones in the UK, with Apple commanding a 51.62% market share of mobile sales in September 2021, according to StatCounter.
 This is almost double the market share of Apple’s biggest competitor Samsung, and dwarfs that of Huawei, currently the third most popular manufacturer in the country.